 Communities that have developed a CAC experience many benefits, such as:

-- Increased successful prosecutions and consistent support for child victims and their families.
+- Consistent support for child victims and their families

 Professionals involved in multidisciplinary work report: